Festivals & Events

 Of sacred significance

 August in Japan signals Obon, the Japanese tradition of paying respects to ancestors and loved ones who have passed away.
 Welcoming fires, known as mukaebi, are lit in front of houses to guide these ancestral spirits back home.
-The softly glowing candles at the Koyasan Candle Festival are in effect the mukaebi directing the souls back to where they reside.
+The softly glowing candles at the Koyasan Candle Festival are in effect the okuribi directing the souls back to where they reside.

 Visiting Okunoin during the Koyasan Candle Festival is akin to taking a step into a different spiritual sphere.
-From 7:00 p.m. onwards, candles are placed at the Ichinohashi Bridge, the entrance to the sacred area, and then for the next 2,000 meters.
+From 7:00 p.m. onwards, candles are lit at the Ichinohashi Bridge, the entrance to the sacred area, and then for the next 2,000 meters.
 A ceremony is held at Torodo Hall at 8:00 p.m.